EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: EdiVal-Agent

 \subsection{Overview}

-\textbf{EdiVal-Agent} is a fully automated, scalable framework for evaluating instruction-based image editing from a symbolic, object-centric perspective, as illustrated in Fig. \ref{fig:firstfigure}.
-The pipeline comprises three stages: (1) \emph{Decomposition} uses a VLM (e.g., GPT-4o; other VLMs are viable alternatives) to extract structured, object-level descriptions—objects, attributes, and relations—enabling symbolic reasoning; (2) \emph{Instruction Generation} produces multi-turn, diverse, compositional prompts by maintaining an explicit object pool and sampling from nine instruction types spanning subject-, attribute-, relational-, text-, count-, and global-level edits; (3) \emph{Evaluation} scores edited images along \emph{Instruction Following}, \emph{Content Consistency}, and \emph{Visual Quality}, combining Grounding-DINO \cite{liu2024grounding}, Qwen-VL~2.5 \cite{qwen2.5}, DINOv3 \cite{simeoni2025dinov3}, pixel-wise $L_1$, and the HPSv3 quality scorer \cite{hpsv3}.
-Our agentic pipeline is agnostic to the agent VLM/expert tools used and can be readily enhanced with more advanced tools in the future.
+As illustrated in Fig. \ref{fig:firstfigure}.
+The pipeline comprises three stages: (1) \emph{Decomposition} uses a VLM (e.g., GPT-4o; other VLMs are viable alternatives) to extract structured, object-level descriptions—objects, attributes, and relations—enabling symbolic reasoning; (2) \emph{Instruction Generation} produces multi-turn, diverse, compositional prompts by maintaining an explicit object pool and sampling from nine instruction types spanning subject-, attribute-, relational-, text-, count-, and global-level edits; (3) \emph{Evaluation} scores edited images with EdiVal-IF, Edival-CC, and EdiVal-VQ.